fastlane-community/fastlane-plugin-clean_testflight_testers/README.md

 ## Issues and Feedback

+Make sure to update to the latest _fastlane_.

 For any other issues and feedback about this plugin, please submit it to this repository.

 ## Troubleshooting